tikalk/commandcar/README.md

 Then the output would be simply `John` instead of the entire json.

+# Known issues

+* --ret can only work on json responses
+* command line functionality itself, i.e. required arguments are not enforced etc.
+* program can be heavy with lots of APIs installed.
+Needs to imporve caching for consecutive invokations

 # Gitter

 We're on [gitter](https://gitter.im/tikalk/commandcar) if you want to talk with us.